-- 8.2 When a witness or person requested to attend before a committee duly constituted chooses to ignore both the authority of that process and the reasons for it, it is a matter of utmost seriousness. - 8.3 The actions of Mr. Selleck are a breach of the wellestablished constitutional privileges of the Assembly and amount to a clear and deliberate contempt of its authority and proceedings. - 8.4 However, after careful reflection, this committee has chosen not to request the House to embark in a sideline dispute with either Mr. Selleck or the CBC. - 8.5 The relationship between elected Members and those of the media ought to be characterized by mutual respect and propriety.
-In the view of this committee, the actions of Mr. Selleck reflected neither of those qualities.
-Mr. Selleck's credibility and that of the CBC has been seriously damaged in the process, Mr. Speaker. - 8.6 This situation may have been different had either Mr. Selleck or his legal counsel taken time to apprise themselves of the most fundamental aspects of parliamentary privilege and journalistic conventions. - 8.7 The consequences of their own actions on their reputations may well be much more far reaching than any specific sanctions by this House. - 8.8 Any relationship between media and politicians to some degree rests on both good will and respect for the institutions they represent.
-When either of those aspects is absent, the relationship will necessarily suffer and one or the other of the institutions is diminished, Mr. Speaker.
-Unfortunately in this case, the committee is of the view that the CBC is unnecessarily diminished.
+- 8.1 When a Committee of this Legislature is mandated to undertake certain tasks, it has a broad ambit of authority to do so.
+This authority rests in age old principles of Parliamentary privilege.
+Those principles exist and historically have been used to ensure that the government of the nation can properly undertake its responsibilities to its citizenry. - When a witness or person requested to attend before a Committee duly constituted chooses to ignore both the authority of that process and the reasons for it, it is a matter of utmost seriousness. - 8.3 The actions of Mr. Selleck are a breach of the well established constitutional privileges of the Assembly and amount to a clear and deliberate contempt of its authority and proceedings. - 8.4 However, after careful reflection, this Committee has chosen not to request the House to embark in a sideline dispute with either Mr. Selleck or the CBC. - 8.5 The relationship between elected Members and those of the media ought to be characterized by mutual respect and propriety.
+In the view of this Committee, the actions of Mr. Selleck reflected neither of those qualities.
+Mr. Selleck's credibility and that of the CBC has been seriously damaged in the process. - 8.6 This situation may have been different had either Mr. Selleck or his legal counsel taken time to apprise themselves of the most fundamental aspects of parliamentary privilege and journalistic conventions. - 8.7 The consequences of their own actions on their reputations may well be much more far reaching than any specific sanctions by this House. - 8.8 Any relationship between media and politicians to some degree rests on both good will and respect for the institutions they represent.
+When either of those aspects is absent, the relationship will necessarily suffer and one or the other of the institutions is diminished.
+Unfortunately in this case, the Committee is of the view that the CBC is unnecessarily diminished.

-This committee therefore recommends that no further formal action be taken with respect to Mr. Selleck and the CBC.
+RECOMMENDATION #1: This Committee therefore recommends that no further formal action be taken with respect to Mr. Selleck and the CBC.